-This mysterious passage appears several times in Grace Livingston Hill's stories and the 1890 serial, "Katherine's Yesterday", wraps itself all around the poem and tells how it changed Katherine's life and the lives of those around her.
+This mysterious passage appears several times in Grace Livingston Hill's stories and the 1890 serial, "Katharine's Yesterday", wraps itself all around the poem and tells how it changed Katharine's life and the lives of those around her.

 I was poor yesterday, but not today;

 And took the poor away;

 I could run and not be weary,

 For I have his strength to stay me,